ernaniaz/jquery.loader/README.md

            dep: []
          }
        ],
+  // Nonce value (to be used with CSP) to be used in all objects (if an object has a nonce, it will superseed global nonce).
+Default is empty (doesn't add the variable).
+  nonce: '',
   // Should permit or not the use of cache.
 If false, will be added ?_(TIMESTAMP NUMBER) to URL, to avoid browser cache.
   cache: false,
   // Number of retries in case of failure.
 0 will disable retry.